-Figure 52-1: Coordinate system shift example program path
+Figure 52-1: Example program tool path.

 Once set, the setting will remain until cancelled by another G52 or the system is reset.
 As in the example above, a local coordinate system can be cancelled by specifying the axis with a value of zero.
 This effectively sets the local coordinate system shift to zero, giving it no effect.